fieldryand/goflow/Readme.md

 }
 ```

-By setting `Active: true`, we are telling Goflow to apply the provided cron schedule for this when the application starts.
+By setting `Active: true`, we are telling Goflow to apply the provided cron schedule for this job when the application starts.
 Job scheduling can be activated and deactivated from the UI.

 ### Custom operators